seed-labs/seed-emulator/examples/00-simple-peering/README.md

 as150_router.joinNetwork('ix100')
 ```

-## Step 4: create more autonomous systems
+## Step 4: Create more autonomous systems

 Repeat step 3 two more times with different ASNs: